MPh-py/MPh/docs/limitations.md

 (mapping to Comsol's `ModelUtil`) as well as `Model` (mapping to Comsol's `model`).
 Refer to Comsol's programming manual for details.

-This might even be worthwhile for Java developers, as the interactive Python prompt provides easy introspection of the object hierarchy and lets them learn by doing.
+This might even be worthwhile for Java developers of Comsol applications, as the interactive Python prompt provides easy introspection of the object hierarchy.
 In these circumstances, one might find the convenience function `mph.inspect` helpful, as it not only lists an object's methods in a more readable way than the built-in `dir`, but also displays the "properties" possibly defined on a model node.

+It may equally help to call the returned Python model object something like `pymodel` and assign the name `model` to `pymodel.java`.
+Then you can just copy-and-paste Java or Matlab code from the Comsol programming manual or as exported from the Comsol front-end.
+Python will gracefully overlook gratuitous semicolons at the end of statements, so this approach would even work for entire blocks of code.
 Keep in mind, however, that JPype cannot perform all type conversions silently in the background.
 Occasionally, when there is ambiguity in overloaded methods, you will have to cast types explicitly.
 Refer to the [JPype documentation][jpype-docs] for help.

 [mph-repo]:    https://github.com/john-hennig/mph